F. W. de Klerk: Later life

 On 3 December 2001, Marike de Klerk was found stabbed and strangled to death in her Cape Town flat.
 De Klerk, who was on a brief visit to Stockholm, Sweden, to celebrate the 100-year anniversary of the Nobel Prize foundation, immediately returned to mourn his dead ex-wife.
-The atrocity was reportedly condemned strongly by South African president Thabo Mbeki and Winnie Mandela, among others, who openly spoke in favour of Marike de Klerk.
+The atrocity was condemned by South African president Thabo Mbeki and Winnie Mandela, who openly spoke in favour of Marike de Klerk.
 On 6 December 21-year-old security guard Luyanda Mboniswa was arrested for the murder.
 On 15 May 2003, he received two life sentences for murder, as well as three years for breaking into Marike de Klerk's apartment.

-In 2005, De Klerk quit the New National Party and sought a new political home after the NNP merged with the ruling ANC.
-That same year, while giving an interview to US journalist Richard Stengel, De Klerk was asked whether South Africa had turned out the way he envisioned it back in 1990.
+In 2005, de Klerk quit the New National Party and sought a new political home after the NNP merged with the ruling ANC.
+That same year, while giving an interview to US journalist Richard Stengel, de Klerk was asked whether South Africa had turned out the way he envisioned it back in 1990.
 His response was:

 There are a number of imperfections in the new South Africa where I would have hoped that things would be better, but on balance I think we have basically achieved what we set out to achieve.
 And if I were to draw balance sheets on where South Africa stands now, I would say that the positive outweighs the negative by far.
 There is a tendency by commentators across the world to focus on the few negatives which are quite negative, like how are we handling AIDS, like our role vis-à-vis Zimbabwe.
 But the positives – the stability in South Africa, the adherence to well-balanced economic policies, fighting inflation, doing all the right things in order to lay the basis and the foundation for sustained economic growth – are in place.

 In 2008, he repeated in a speech that "despite all the negatives facing South Africa, he was very positive about the country".

 In 2006, he underwent surgery for a malignant tumor in his colon.
 His condition deteriorated sharply, and he underwent a tracheotomy after developing respiratory problems.
 He recovered and on 11 September 2006 gave a speech at Kent State University Stark Campus.